 Once our son became a toddler, we graduated to a video baby monitor.
 Although we toddler proofed his room, we didn’t know what kind of trouble he might get in.
 So, we thought it best to be able to watch him in there, especially when he stopped napping and went up for a one-hour “rest time” every day.
 Thankfully, nothing bad ever happened.
 He was cute to watch, though.

 Once we had our second baby, we moved the video baby monitor to the baby’s room.
 Honestly, I didn’t know how we got by without one of those the first time! 😀 Being able to see what was going on was much less stressful.
 However, baby monitors aren’t always great.

 Baby Monitors and Helping Baby Stay Asleep

 Some people feel that baby monitors are a form of Helicopter Parenting, which may lead to your unhappiness as a parent.
 “Helicopter Parenting” is where you are overly involved such that you don’t teach your child how to be self-reliant.
 Others feel that baby monitors abuse a new parent’s vulnerabilities for a profit and are unnecessary.

 When it comes to sleep training, the moment where baby monitors hinder your progress is that you can hear every sniffle, moan, and fuss.
 Having a fuss or cry magnified in a monitor may make your heartbeat twice as fast.
 It might make you think that someone is either kidnapping your child or he is facing harm.
-No doubt that if your baby does have a medical condition, it may be imperative to more closely monitor his movements and breathing and you may even want to try a Snuza Baby Monitor.
+No doubt that if your baby does have a medical condition, it may be imperative to more closely monitor his movements and breathing.
 But, for the average healthy baby, we don’t need to hear every little noise the baby makes.
 In fact, that may make you get in your own way of having your baby sleep through the night.
 Fussing and crying a little between sleep cycles is very normal and expected, in fact.
 Go in too quickly and you may even wake your baby up!